trashcluster/toman/README.md

 avanced a bit on the user, group, roles fields.
 Found out thst the way i used in the program to initialize vars isn't so nice.
 Check https://blog.tecladocode.com/marshmallow-serialization-mongodb-python/.

+## 09/11/2020

+User managment set aside.
+Focusing on srcds server managment - add server in database, check server status and show it in the api.